luciomartinez/rch/README.md

 This will replace any appearence of the string `i am scary` with `I AM SAFE!` on every `.txt` file that is on the directory `/home/lucio/advanced/` making a backup of each file on the directory `new_maybe` (creating the dir if not exist) and also print what is it doing (verbosing).
 A coffee?
 Sure..

+## Deployment

+I'm far from it, but at the moment you can [use an alias](http://askubuntu.com/a/17538/) to the joy of your fingers :)
+After [download the script](https://github.com/lucio-martinez/rch/releases), add the following lines at the end of your `~/.bashrc` file:

+    # Adding the coolest Find and Replace tool
+    alias rch=/path/to/the/script/rch.sh

+Then run `. ~/.bashrc` or restart the machine.
+Now you should be able to run the program with `rch` at anytime!

 ## LICENSE

 GNU General Public License, Version 3.
 See the `LICENSE` file.